Beverly Park (amusement park): Books

 Jay Jennings, a US film producer and author, used to visit Beverly Park frequently when he was a child.
-His experiences, findings and thoughts are collected in his book: Beverly Park: L.A.'s Kiddieland, 1943-74, which is entirely focused on the Park's history and legacy and it includes a wide range of original photographs.
+His experiences, findings and thoughts are collected in his book: Beverly Park: L.A.'s Kiddieland, 1943–74, which is entirely focused on the park's history and legacy and it includes a wide range of original photographs.
 Jennings is currently working on a documentary about Beverly Park.

 Films

-Many films were partially directed at Beverly Park, such as:
+Many films were partially filmed at Beverly Park, such as: